AC1706-67/bioreceipt.ai/PHASE8_SUMMARY.md

 # Phase 8: AI Personalization Integration - Implementation Summary

 ## Overview
-Phase 8 implements advanced AI-powered personalization that transforms the Healthy Tip app into an intelligent, adaptive platform.
+Phase 8 implements advanced AI-powered personalization that transforms the BioReceipt into an intelligent, adaptive platform.
 Building on the sophisticated content management and AI foundation from previous phases, this system provides highly personalized experiences that learn and evolve with each user interaction.

 ## Key Features Implemented